 In 1991, the Center initiated its annual spring conference series.
 This Interprofessional Ethics Conference now showcases the long-standing Ira R. Messer Memorial Lecture, named for a University of Pittsburgh class of 1927 graduate.
 In 1996, the Center launched its Visiting Professor Program to bring to campus leading bioethics scholars to present colloquia and give Grand Rounds lectures in clinical departments of Medicine (the Tisherman Lecture), Pediatrics (the Donald N. Medearis, Jr., MD, Memorial Lecture), and Obstetrics, Gynecology and Reproductive Sciences, and in the School of Public Health.

-Today, the Center is also collaborating with the UPMC Palliative and Supportive Institute to offer a Healthcare and Spirituality Lecture Series, and with the Mid-Atlantic Regional Public Health Training Center to develop ethics education programming for the public health workforce.
+Today, the Center offers its Healthcare and Religion Lecture Series in collaboration with the UPMC Palliative and Supportive Institute, Department of Religious Studies, Jewish Studies Program, and Pittsburgh Theological Seminary.
+During the onset of the COVID-19 pandemic, the Center worked with the Mid-Atlantic Regional Public Health Training Center to develop ethics education programming for the public health workforce.

 Consultation.
 From 1991 until 2011, Center faculty staffed the 24/7 Ethics Consultation Service for three University hospitals of UPMC—Presbyterian, Montefiore, and Shadyside—and served on their ethics committees.
 Consultants typically took call for one month in rotation.
 As the UPMC health system expanded, Center faculty no longer served as consultants.
 They continue to volunteer their time serving on ethics committees at Presbyterian, Montefiore, and Shadyside University Hospitals of UPMC, and also at Magee-Womens Hospital of UPMC, Children’s Hospital of Pittsburgh of UPMC, and Western Psychiatric Hospital of UPMC.